 Switzerland has one of the best education systems in the world, highly recognised all over the world for its excellence and quality.
 Switzerland encourages inclusion of students from different parts of the world.
-The ultimate aim of education in Switzerland is to help the students develop their potential and thus contribute towards the development of the country.
+The ultimate aim of education in Switzerland is to help the students develop their potential and thus ontribute towards the development of the country.
 In Switzerland, academic programs are offered in four different languages– German, French, Italian and English.
 In short, the education system of Switzerland is one of the most diverse and flexible systems in the entire world.

 The practice-oriented education system is what makes Switzerland an attractive destination for students.
 Education in Switzerland has been divided into three levels- primary, secondary and tertiary.
 The higher education, especially universities and higher vocational training, comes under the tertiary level.
 Higher education in Switzerland has three stages- Bachelor’s, Master’s and PhD degree courses.
 Switzerland offers a number of PhD programs, which creates an environment favourable for research.